woocommerce/woocommerce-paypal-payments/tests/playwright/README.md

 ## Local Environment Variables
 Allows using environment variables inside the tests.

-- Duplicate `.env.sample` and rename it as `.env`, set values and add new variables if needed.
+- Duplicate `.env.e2e.example` and rename it as `.env.e2e`, set values and add new variables if needed.

 ## Run Tests
 ```